nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: Delete Task**

+**MSS**

+1. User requests to delete a task using the task's index
+2. HEY MATEz searches for the task index and deletes the task from the list

+**Extensions**

+* 2a.
+Task index does not exist in the list of tasks
+    * 2a1.
+HEY MATEz shows an error message

+  Use case ends.

+**Use case: View Tasks**

+**MSS**

+1. User requests to view the list of tasks
+2. HEY MATEz lists the tasks along with the description

+    Use case ends.

+**Use case: View Uncompleted Tasks**

+**MSS**

+1. User requests to view the list of uncompleted tasks
+2. HEY MATEz lists the uncompleted tasks along with the description

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.